How to Save Money In College

 Start saving before you even enroll

+Get started investing, with personalised portfolios, no account minimums and financial advice you can rely on.

 Speaking of student debt: if you do need to take out a loan, do your research.
-In Canada, the average student graduates with $26,000 of debt, and that can quickly spiral out of control if you combine high-interest rates with low entry-level salaries.
+In the UK, the average student graduates with £50,800 of debt, and that can quickly spiral out of control if you combine high-interest rates with low entry-level salaries.
 Find out what the interest rates are, and don’t borrow more than you expect to earn in your first year.
-As a rule of thumb, if you hope to have a starting salary of $40,000 a year, try not to borrow more than that
+As a rule of thumb, if you hope to have a starting salary of £30,000 a year, try not to borrow more than that.

-We built a better way to save with high-yield rates, unlimited free transfers and no minimum account size.
-Get started with Wealthsimple Smart Savings.

 Try and get a scholarship